Slots Payback Percentage

 If the outcome of every spin is random, then how is the RTP consistent?

-What is the acceptable RTP for online slots?
+What is an acceptable RTP for online slots?

 Should I play lower RTP slots?